 - data aggregation

-However, a common example of a business associate with whom patients may interact is a company that offers a personal health record to individuals on behalf of a covered entity.
+A common example of a business associate with whom patients may interact is a company that offers a personal health record to individuals on behalf of a covered entity.

 Business associates must comply with their contractual obligations to covered entities.
-In addition, business associates are directly liable for violations of the HIPAA Security Rule and many provisions of the HIPAA Privacy Rule—meaning that they are subject to most of the same privacy and data security standards that apply to covered entities and may be subject to HHS audits and penalties.
+In addition, business associates are directly liable for violations of the HIPAA Security Rule and many provisions of the HIPAA Privacy Rule—meaning that they are subject to most of the same privacy and data security standards that apply to covered entities and may be subject to HHS audits and penalties.5

-A hybrid entity performs both HIPAA-covered and non-covered functions as part of its business.
+Hybrid entities performs both HIPAA-covered and non-covered functions as part of its business.
 A few examples are

 - a large corporation that has a self-insured health plan for its employees